ssk-d/fireflutter/README.md

 # Fire Flutter

-A rapid development flutter package to build social apps, community apps, and more.
+A free, open source, rapid development flutter package to build social apps, community apps, and more.

 - This package has complete features (see Features below) that most of apps are needed.
 - `Simple, easy and the right way`.